Background

 ( Wang Hui, the most celebrated painter of late seventee...)

-Member American Association of University Women, Academy American Poets, Association for General and Liberal Studies, College English Association (Middle Atlantic group), Poetry Society of America, Delta Epsilon Sigma.
+She has been a member of the American Association of University Women, the Academy of American Poets, the Association for General and Liberal Studies, the College English Association (Middle Atlantic group), the Poetry Society of America, and Delta Epsilon Sigma.

 Married Philip H. Scharper, June 16, 1962.
 Children: Philip H., Junior, Mia Diane, Julie Anne.